OlivierLD/raspberry-coffee/RESTNavServer/launchers/other-clients/python/README.md

   - Same as above, but with a TKinter (simple) GUI.
     - Good tutorial on TKinter [here](https://realpython.com/python-gui-tkinter/).

 ...
-More to come (REST, WebSockets, tkinter, guizero, etc).
+More to come (REST, WebSockets, etc).

 ---